pixa-pics/pixa-pics.github.io/README.md

 > **Thanks for support!**

-## Getting further, in the height of the hill, with the king that owns a while greater.
+## Getting further with development

 **Great is this king, the king kills that is good, you can't kill what is good, but you can kill the king!**
 The king is the newest being an amount of funds along with some specifications to create a new feature that kill one.